unjs/unpdf/README.md

 # unpdf

 A collection of utilities to work with PDFs.
-Uses Mozilla's [PDF.js](https://github.com/mozilla/pdf.js) under the hood and lazily initializes the library.

-`unpdf` takes advantage of [export conditions](https://nodejs.org/api/packages.html#packages_conditional_exports) to circumvent build issues in serverless environments.
-For example, PDF.js depends on the optional `canvas` module, which [doesn't work inside worker threads](https://github.com/Automattic/node-canvas/issues/1394).
+Designed specifically for Deno, workers and other nodeless environments.

+`unpdf` ships with a redistribution of Mozilla's [PDF.js](https://github.com/mozilla/pdf.js) for serverless environments.
+Apart from some string replacements and mocks, [`unenv`](https://github.com/unjs/unenv) does the heavy lifting by converting Node.js specific code to be platform-agnostic.

 This library is also intended as a modern alternative to the unmaintained but still popular [`pdf-parse`](https://www.npmjs.com/package/pdf-parse).

 ## Features

-- 🏗️ Conditional exports for Node.js, worker and browser environments
+- 🏗️ Works in Node.js, browser and workers
+- 🪭 Includes serverless build of PDF.js ([`unpdf/pdfjs`](./package.json#L45))
 - 💬 Extract text and images from PDFs
 - 🧱 Opt-in to legacy PDF.js build
+- 💨 Zero dependencies

 ## Installation